Quickstart — bind many members from one agent

 // on-chain HTLC logic applies.
 The coalition layer does NOT

-// provide cross-citizen atomicity.
+// provide cross-member atomicity.
 See

 // /contributors/atomicity.md.